elchs/LetoDBf/Readme.txt

       4.1 letodb.ini

- You may provide a configuration file letodb.ini if you aren't satisfied with default values.
+ In Windows environment the letodb.ini must be placed in directory from where server is started.
+ In Linux the program looks for it into directory "/etc", if not found there into the directory from where the server is started.
  This file is only read once with starting the server, after changes you have to restart the server.
- The file letodb.ini must be in the directory of the server executable [ or for Linux alternative in "/etc/letodb.ini" - the one in "/etc" will have precedence over one in the executable directory ].

  Currently following parameters exists ( default values are designated ).

       [MAIN]